Skip to content

 Exception Hierarchy

-Understanding how exceptions are organized helps programmers interpret error messages and handle problems correctly.
+Understanding how exceptions are organized helps interpret error messages and handle problems correctly.

 flowchart TD